 Per FAR 4.1102(a) "Offerors and quoters are required to be registered in SAM at the time an offer or quotation is submitted in order to comply with the annual representations and certifications..."
-To be eligible for SBIR awards, you must have an active SAM registration at time of proposal submission.
-You must be registered under North American Industry Classification System (NAICS) 541713 or 541715 as a small business at the time of contract award.
-Note that SAM registration must remain active through entire process from proposal submission to contract performance.
+To be eligible for SBIR awards, you must have an active SAM registration under North American Industry Classification System (NAICS) code 541713 or 541715 as a small business at the time of proposal submission.
+Note that your SAM registration must remain active through entire process from proposal submission to contract performance.